A Message from Columbia Health

 - Columbia Health’s Go Ask Alice!
 Health Promotion seeks to make students and the University community healthier by connecting individuals and groups with information and resources, cultivating healthy attitudes and behaviors, promoting health supporting policy, and fostering a culture that values and supports health.
 The Go Ask Alice! website has a vast archive of health-related information and Q&A with Columbia students.

 We look forward to officially welcoming you to campus in August.
-Until then, we hope you a happy and healthy summer!
+Until then, we hope you have a happy and healthy summer!

 Samuel L. Seward Jr., M.D